bmoshe/bootcamp-backend/README.md

 ## Bootcamp Chapters
 The bootcamp project consists of several chapters.
 They should be completed in order, as many of the later chapters will rely on code you write in the earlier ones.
+Each chapter includes a checklist which lists the key tasks that need to be completed before moving on.

  - [Chapter 0 - Getting Started](./chapters/Chapter%200%20-%20Getting%20Started.md)
  - [Chapter 1 - Models](./chapters/Chapter%201%20-%20Models.md)